Services we provide for contractors:

 Any contractor that you work for must determine whether or not you are to be treated as employed or self-employed for each and every contract.
 If you are an employee for the purpose of the contract, the contractor will need to operate a PAYE scheme whereby tax and National Insurance Contributions will be deducted from the payments made to you.

-If you are self-employed, HMRC will register you as a subcontractor under the CIS scheme and they will set you up to receive payments 'under deduction'.
-This means contractors must make a deduction of tax at 20 per cent (30 per cent for unverified subcontractors) from the labour element of your invoices and pay it over to HMRC.
+If you are self-employed, HMRC will register you as a sub-contractor under the CIS scheme and they will set you up to receive payments 'under deduction'.
+This means contractors must make a deduction of tax at 20% (30% for unverified subcontractors) from the labour element of your invoices and pay it over to HMRC.

 Whether you are the contractor or the sub-contractor, your local TaxAssist Accountant can help you keep your CIS affairs in order.
-We have over 220 shops and offices across the UK, making us easily accessible to you.
+We have more 290 locations across the UK, making us easily accessible to you.